Best Cities in Portugal to Get Off the Beaten Path

 Peniche, One of the Best Cities in Portugal to Get Off the Beaten Path

-trip to Peniche, Portugal, is not complete without spending time at Gambôa Beach.
-You can take a surfing lesson from Good Surf Good Love at this stunning beach!
-In addition, watching a gorgeous sunset at Papôa is also special.
+trip to Peniche is not complete without spending time at Gambรดa Beach.
+There’s tons to do.
+For example, you can take a surfing lesson from Good Surf Good Love, or book an island and cave tour.
+In addition, watching a gorgeous sunset at Papรดa is also special.
 This spot boasts gorgeous cliffs and a hiking area to admire ocean views during golden hour.
-(You may even spot dolphins at Papôa!)
+(You may even spot dolphins at Papรดa!)

 Other great things to do in Peniche, Portugal are to visit Fort Peniche, which is a former political prison; stroll through the charming town and shop for souvenirs; check out the views from Cave Furninha and Cabo Carvoeiro; eat at authentic Portuguese restaurants like A Sardinha and also make a day trip to Berlenga Island.

 If you plan to visit Berlenga Island from Peniche, you can do your tour through Berlenga Live!
 It takes around a half hour to get from the city to the island, and once you’re there, you will be amazed by Berlenga Island’s beauty.
-Some of the most memorable things to do at Berlenga Island are to visit the Fortress São Joã Baptista, hike to the top of the island and see the lighthouse; explore the caves, and enjoy one of the many beaches!
+Some of the most memorable things to do at Berlenga Island are to visit the Fortress Sรฃo Joรฃ Baptista, hike to the top of the island, and see the lighthouse.
+You can also explore the caves, or enjoy one of the many beaches!

 Contribution by: Taylor Deer from Brown Eyed Flower Child